shuftipro/RESTful-API-v1.3/README.md

 22 Oct 2018     | Add declined reason key in response.
 17 Oct 2018     | Update Test IDs for demo/test verifications.
 09 Oct 2018     | 1.
 Last name field is optional in all name objects. <br> 2.
 Added signature in response headers to validate the source of responses.
+29 Oct 2018     | Changed format key to Supported_types in consent Service.
+29 Oct 2018     | Allowed PDF documents as proofs in image_only and any verification modes.